gladejs/gladejs/README.md

 -   This is a [Jamstack](https://jamstack.org) static site generator framework based on Rollup
 -   It transforms your "pages" into a modern web "\_site" ready for Prod
--   It is the best bundler (you're not using) combined with the simplest<br/>
+-   It is the best bundler (you're not using) combined with the simplest \
     SSG (you want to use) and the fastest UI lib (you've never heard of)
 -   In the end, it is nothing more than a well documented Rollup config file